-Therefore, what is important for a full recovery in the GDP level is that the economy's temporary drop in growth rate in a recession needs to be fully compensated by a temporary above-average growth rate during the recovery period, so as to fully offset the permanent loss of output caused by the slower growth in the recession period.
+Therefore, what is important for a full recovery in the GDP level is that the economy's temporary drop in growth rate in a recession needs to be fully corrected by a temporary above-average growth rate during the recovery period, so as to fully offset the permanent loss of output caused by the slower growth.
 In the figures, we assumed that China managed to temporarily overshoot its long-run growth rate during the recovery period, whereas the United States only managed to resume its long-run growth rate without such growth overshooting.
-Consequently, even though both countries eventually recovered their respective long-run growth rate after the crisis (as Fig. 1b shows), only China was able to return to its long-run output level (the solid red line A in Fig. 1a), while the United States resumed only its long-run growth rate but not its GDP level (as indicated by the solid blue line B in Fig. 1a).
+Consequently, even though both countries eventually recovered their respective long-run growth rate after the crisis (as Figure 1B shows), only China was able to return to its long-run output level (the red solid line A in Figure 1A), while the United States resumed only its long-run growth rate but not its GDP level (as indicated by the blue solid line B in Figure 1A).
 The following subsections document that this scenario is exactly what happened in the two countries during the recent financial crisis.